Forms & Policies

 Special Financial Circumstances

 Individual students and families can experience extraordinary and challenging financial circumstances that arise after an official financial aid package is mailed.
-Families who have experienced financial distress because of unforeseen personal circumstances, job layoffs, and other extraordinary issues beyond the family’s control are encouraged to request and fill out a “Special Circumstances Form,” available from the Student Financial Services Office.
+Families who have experienced financial distress because of unforeseen personal circumstances, job layoffs, and other extraordinary issues beyond the family’s control are encouraged to request a special circumstance review.
+Reach out to the financial aid office by emailing email@example.com or calling 517-629-0440 for additional details.